fabohax/badbot/README.md

 # bitbot

-Bitbot is a cryptocurrency algorithmic trading software with machine learning backtesting developed in python (3.7+) and supported on Windows, macOS and Linux.
+Bitbot is a cryptocurrency algorithmic trading software developed in python (3.7+) and supported on Linux.

 ## Features